 Hurricane season is no fun.
 Bad weather threatens, horrific storms loom, and the Caribbean as a whole goes through a rough patch.
 Of course, these are great times for bargain-hunters, who have a chance to get true steals on a vacation to this part of the world.
-That's just one of my six reasons to visit the island from June to November.

 But let's say you've arrived on the island, brought your sunscreen, and are currently staring out your hotel window at a rain-soaked beach, cursing your decision to head to the Caribbean.
 Don't fret just yet: here are a few tips on what to do to have fun in Puerto Rico on a rainy day.